ActuallyAdequate/Chimaera/core/rules/abilities.md

 ### Vampiric Feed

 Tags: `Action Cost 6cp`
 You draw the blood from your enemy.
 Choose a target that is Close.
 They gain the Bleeding condition.
-You can heal 1 of your Body Parts to a disrepair of Fine.
+You can heal 1 of your Body Parts by one Disrepair level.

 ### Water Jet